hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 **Step 3: calculate the normalization factor for each sample (size factor)**

-The median value of all ratios for a given sample is taken as the normalization factor (size factor) for that sample, as calculated below.
+The median value (column-wise for the above table) of all ratios for a given sample is taken as the normalization factor (size factor) for that sample, as calculated below.
 Notice that the differentially expressed genes should not affect the median value:

 `normalization_factor_sampleA <- median(c(1.28, 1.3, 1.39, 1.35, 0.59))`